 This web page shows only a small excerpt of our Reus research.
 Another 370 words(26 lines of text) covering the years 1120, 1264, 1292, 1571, 1722, 1751, 1778, 1790, 1804, 1806, 1816, and 1891 are included under the topic Early Reus History in all our PDF Extended History products.

 Another 63 words(4 lines of text) are included under the topic Early Reus Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Reus Settlers in the United States in the 18th Century
+Reus Settlers in United States in the 18th Century

-Reus Settlers in the United States in the 19th Century
+Reus Settlers in United States in the 19th Century

 The Reus Family Crest was acquired from the Houseofnames.com archives.
 The Reus Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 23 September 2010 at 15:37.